-29 Black Music Documentaries for Black History Month 2020: #12.
-Never a Dull Moment: 20 Years of the Rebirth Brass Band
+29 Black Music Documentaries for Black History Month 2020

 For Black History Month 2020, we are showcasing films and videos featuring Black American artists.
 Enjoy them and learn about the origin of each Black music legend featured.
 This list is ordered by layering unknown artists around bigger names while mixing up the genre.
 It has been curated for maximum surprise, so a hip-hop veteran you love may be followed by a rock band you've never heard, but you'll be glad you did.